trislett/TFCE_mediation/README.md

 ### Dependencies ###

-Surf_tfce has been tested on Ubuntu 14.04 and 16.04, Arch Linux, and OSX
+TFCE_mediation has been tested on Ubuntu 14.04 and 16.04, Arch Linux, and OSX

 Required